 It’s academic conference season in many parts of the world; an opportunity to present your latest ideas and research to your peers (as well as practicing the art of conference networking).
 Once you’ve survived the challenge of a conference paper presentation, how do you use that experience to produce an outstanding journal article?

 In this latest researcher insight, Charlie Berry gives us her tips for doing just that.
-Charlie won the prestigious Curriers’ Company London History Essay Prize, which is currently accepting submissions (closing date: 31 August 2018).
+Charlie won the prestigious Curriers’ Company London History Essay Prize.

 From Charlie Berry